 In Spiced Peach Blog we’ll share a variety of quality homemade dishes, each recipe tested, and whenever applicable will always credit the innovative history or developer.
 Any products that I recommend or share with you will only be those that I believe would be helpful to your dish preparation.

-I warmly welcome you and invite you to share your comments.
+From the Philadelphia region, in Blue Bell, Pennsylvania, I warmly welcome you and invite you to share your comments.
 You can also contact me by email: Peggy@SpicedPeachBlog.com

 You can learn a little more about some of my additional past food experiences below.